Lanzhou railway station: Station facilities

 The station building has an area of 18,006 square meters, with a total area of 33,528 square metres with the outdoor square.
 It has been designed to hold 6,000 waiting passengers.
 It is served by an elevated footbridge across the lines, arrival and departure car ramps, escalators and central air conditioning, electronic ticketing and an electronic-oriented information inquiry system.
 The outdoor station square hosts a large replica of the ancient Flying Horse of Gansu, a symbol of Lanzhou.

 Lanzhou station has five platforms and a total of 12 shared tracks (passenger and freight).

 Usage

 The station is mostly used for regular speed rail services, being served by the Longhai railway, Lanzhou–Xinjiang railway and Baotou–Lanzhou railway as a major station.
 The average daily handling capacity is for passenger trains is about 100 trains, including various types of originating and through passenger trains.

 High speed train services east to Xi'an and west to Ürümqi bypass this station via a tunnel to Lanzhou West railway station, 8 km to the west.
 However high speed services on the Chongqing–Lanzhou railway do stop at Lanzhou station.

 Metro station

-A station for Line 2 of the Lanzhou metro is under construction at the northwest corner of the station square.
+A station for Line 2 is opened at 29 June 2023.